What is Integrated Weed Management?

 IWM tactics span a wide range of types and complexity.
-Not all IWM tactics are very complex, and you are probably already using some of them.
+Not all IWM tactics are very complex.
 Some examples include: equipment cleaning, timely scouting, altering herbicide tank mixes, rotating herbicides, cover cropping, changing tillage practices, and hand-pulling weeds.

 Integrated weed management is not an alternative to herbicides in conventional crops.
 For many decades, herbicides have been the primary means of weed management in conventional crops due to their simplicity, effectiveness, and affordability.
 IWM is about using all options available to best solve the problem – in many cases in conventional crops, herbicides are part of this solution.

 PREVENTION: Monitor inputs to the farm to avoid bringing in things that may be contaminated with weed seeds.
 To do this, learn how key weeds are spread and whether those weeds are located in areas that the farm is transporting supplies from.
 Equipment, manure, feed, and crop seed are primary spreaders of weeds.
 Spread via wind and wildlife is more common for some weed species than others.
 State-level herbicide resistant weed lists are at weedscience.org.

 CHEMICAL: Herbicides are a key part of IWM in conventional and some organic systems.
 In conventional crops, using multiple effective herbicide modes of action (MOA) is essential for effective control of resistant weeds.
 This involves combining multiple MOA in tank mixes, and varying MOA between applications and seasons.
 For MOA with high occurrences of resistant weeds, avoid repeat use in consecutive seasons.